Hixie/isd/servers/src/systems-server/README.md

 is determined by the consumers (refineries, `fcRefining`) but the given rate is the maximum rate; excess mining product that could not be refined is returned to the ground (where it may be mined again).

+> TODO: all the stuff about bits 2 and 3 above is self-contradictory

 The materials mined will be evident in assets with an `fcOrePile` feature (which will have a non-zero mass flow rate while the materials